Making cocktails at home is good because:

 - Sole Vermouth (Extra Dry)

-- TJ’s Sicilian Limoncello (x2)
+- TJ’s Sicilian Limoncello (x2) (stored in the freezer)

-- Vanilla vodka
+- Absolut Vanilla Vodka

 - Mr. Black Cold Brew Coffee Liqueur